 1. Chat Rooms

 Today, most chat rooms have been replaced by subreddits and arguing in Facebook comment threads.
-Admit it, though, you miss being able to log on and find people to chat with at 2 a.m. on a Tuesday when your girlfriends refuse to text you back.
+Admit it, though, you miss being able to log on and find people to chat with at 2 a.m. on a Tuesday when your girlfriends refused to text you back.

 2. AOL Disks